A Hospital Visitor

 “Hm.
 That’s what so many others have told me over the years.
 You know… The thing I always hated the most in horror movies, is when no one listens to the main character when they’re trying to warn everyone about the lurking danger.
 The audience is usually on their side, after all.
 We saw the same thing they did.”

-“Peter, don’t… do whatever you’re trying to do,” I continued, trying to get him to think I was on his side, or at least reach him in some way.
+“Peter, don’t… do whatever you’re trying to do,” I continued, trying to get him to think I was still with him, or at least reach him in some way.

 “Do you know what it’s like to go through that in the real world, for years?
 To be told repeatedly that your brother might still be out there?
 You didn’t vaporize him, Pete.
 You imagined it.
 You experienced trauma.
 It happens.
 It’s not your fault, stop blaming yourself, the police found nothing wrong with the toy…”